facelessuser/coloraide/docs/src/markdown/strings.md

     Color("rgb(30.3456% 75% 100%)").to_string(precision=1)
     ```

-- `fit`: set to `True` by default, `fit` controls whether colors are fit to their gamut or not.
-Some color spaces are
+- `fit`: set to `#!py3 True` by default, `fit` controls whether colors are fit to their gamut or not.
+Some color spaces
-  technically unbounded, so no fitting may occur in those color spaces.
-Additionally, some color formats, like sRGB hex,
+  are technically unbounded, so no fitting may occur in those color spaces.
+Additionally, some color formats, like sRGB
-  are always fitted (regardless of the this setting) as they must fit into the gamut or they cannot be translated.
+  hex, are always fitted (regardless of the this setting) as they must fit into the gamut or they cannot be translated.

       ```color
-      (
       Color("rgb(30% 105% 0%)").to_string(),
       Color("rgb(30% 105% 0%)").to_string(fit=False)
-      )
       ```

 - `color`: For some color spaces, this is the default output, but for others this format can be explicitly requested by
-  setting `color` to `True`.
-If set to `True`, this will usually take priority over other format options.
+  setting `color` to `#!py3 True`.
+If set to `#!py3 True`, this will usually take priority over other format options.

     ```color
     Color("rebeccapurple").to_string(color=True)